paras20xx/json-addition/README.md

 # JSON Addition

-Add two or or JSON objects/files, through command-line or programmatically.
+Add two or more JSON objects/files, through command-line or programmatically.

 ## Installation and Usage